 Provide British Columbia secondary school transcripts or equivalent indicating successful completion of Grade 10 level that includes:

-• Grade 10 Math (Apprenticeship and Workplace Math 10), OR Career and College Preparation MATH 030 (Intermediate Developmental Math), MATH 031(Intermediate Trades Math) or MATH 035 (Intermediate Algebraic Math) with 67 per cent (C+) or higher;
+• Grade 10 Math (Apprenticeship and Workplace Math 10), OR Career and College Preparation MATH 030 (Intermediate Developmental Math), MATH 031(Intermediate Trades Math), MATH 035 (Intermediate Algebraic Math) with C+ or higher, OR ESTR 037 (Immediate-Level Essential Skills for Trades) with 67% or higher;

 Complete the following sections of the Canadian Adult Achievement Test (CAAT):